Las02/ml_ops_project/README.md

-# ml_ops_project
+#  Project description

-Ml ops project, Group 47

-This project focuses on developing a machine translation model for English-to-Danish language pairs by fine-tuning the pre-trained T5 (Text-to-Text Transfer Transformer) model.
-Leveraging the OPUS dataset, which provides a rich repository of aligned English-Danish sentence pairs, we aim to enhance the model's translation capabilities through domain-specific fine-tuning.
+This project focuses on developing a machine translation model for English-to-Danish language translation by fine-tuning the pre-trained T5 (Text-to-Text Transfer Transformer) model.
+We will use the OPUS dataset for fine-tuning the model.
+The OPUS dataset provides a rich repository of aligned English-Danish sentence pairs.

-The project employs the Hugging Face Transformers framework to streamline the model training pipeline, encompassing data preprocessing, model optimization, and evaluation.
-We emphasize using standard metrics, such as BLEU and ROUGE scores, to assess translation quality and ensure robust performance.
+We intend to use the Hugging Face Transformers framework to streamline the model training pipeline.

-By tailoring a state-of-the-art transformer model for bilingual translation, this project aims to contribute to the growing field of machine translation by demonstrating an effective workflow for adapting pre-trained models to specific language tasks.

 # Installation
 ```